Parasoul/ornikar-test-technique/MyRefactoring.md

 - Validating the tests + Adding new tests if needed => No regression of the code after the refactoring (FunctionalTests)

 - Rewrite/Optimize/Fix TemplateManager

+- Making TemplateManager a manager / Extract business code in specialized service (Single responsibility principle)
+  - One class to transform/formatting the data => TemplateDataTransformer

+- Writings TUs for new classes (Not done for TemplateDataTransformer)